Narsiba/100-days-of-code/log.md

 **Today's Progress**: Worked through the Chapter on Lists and solved the exercises on tuples.

 **Thoughts**: 1 hour is always over so quickly.

+### Day 6: May 1, 2018

+**Today's Progress**: Turns out Chapter 12 about Lists wasn't finished.
+Learned about aliasing, deepcopies, and list comprehension.
+Solved some exercises.

+**Thoughts**: I prefer lists to strings.